 Freedom of market access, in relation to activities which impact on people not part of the private agreement, must continue to be regulated in the common good.
 This involves the selection of persons such as architects, engineers and certain trade sectors, and also the selection of those who carry out work for inexpert clients, such as the providers of private sector package deal housing.
-Intellectual services must not be subjected to economic competition.
-Inexperienced promoters, in particular, need to be protected from quality-diminishing planning and construction processes.

-Public policy - e.g. in the GATT/GATS negotiations - on construction sector market access should now shift to:
+Public policy on construction sector market access should now shift:

-- Recognise that the traditional procurement method of separate design and construction, with independent, professional advice to the promoter at design stage is may not always be the best to ensure high design quality and low life-cycle costing, and shape both public and private procurement policy accordingly, using value management techniques, involving the whole project team, including the client and the user, to add value to the project and ensure that the project is suitable for the end user.
+Recognise that the traditional procurement method of separate design and construction, with independent, professional advice to the promoter at design stage is the best to ensure high design quality and low life-cycle costing, and shape both public and private procurement policy accordingly.

-- Review Directives on Public Procurement, so that the adopted selection criteria allow a firm of any size, if competent, to be commissioned for a project.
+Review Directives on Public Procurement, so that the adopted selection criteria allow a firm of any size, if competent, to be commissioned for a project.
 Those criteria should respect personal competence and responsibility and not confuse size of enterprise with quality of performance.
-This will foster greater competition between small and large firms, cultural diversity, and also small and medium enterprises.
+This will foster greater competition between small and large, cultural diversity, and also small and medium enterprises.

-- Regulate market access in sensitive areas, with regulation criteria based on tested ability and competence, on an understanding of the public nature of the built environment, and on ability and concern to deliver a correct level of service where this is not readily assessable.
+Regulate market access in sensitive areas, with regulation criteria based on tested ability and competence, on an understanding of the public nature of the built environment, and on ability and concern to deliver a correct level of service where this is not readily assessable.

-4.8 5.8 Freedom of supplier competition
+4.8 Freedom of supplier competition

-Free competition is essential, but if unregulated, restricts choice and may reduce quality if only based on price.
-Competition must be based also on the supplier's competence and on the quality of service.
-Competition must be comprehensive and not based only on price.
+Free competition is essential, but, i f unregulated, restricts choice and reduces quality.
+Competition must be based on the supplier's competence and on the quality o f service.

-European Construction must be competitive, for global economic reasons and also to benefit society in general.
+European construction must be competitive, for global economic reasons and also to benefit Society in general, 84.
 Free competition in the sector has produced an abundance of goods, technical innovation, lower prices, higher standards, and larger choice.
-Competition benefits not only the building promoter, but also taxpayers, tenants and purchasers.
-The duty of authority authorities to foster greater competition is clear.
+Competition benefits not only the building promoter, but also taxpayers, tenants and purchasers, 85.
+The duty of Authority to foster greater competition is clear.